Operation Outward: Beer, jelly and socks

 Beer, jelly and socks were incendiary devices.

 Beer consisted of a cylindrical metal container 8+1/2 in in diameter and 9 in long containing seven or eight half-pint bottles.
 Each bottle was a Self-igniting phosphorus (SIP) grenade – it contained white phosphorus, benzene, water and a strip of raw rubber, 2 in long, which dissolved and formed a layer.
 After a delay caused by a slow burning fuse, the metal container was tipped open and its contents allowed to fall out.
-Around the neck of each bottle was a small metal sleeve that held a heavy ball about 1 in in diameter.
+Around the neck of each bottle was a small metal sleeve that held a heavy ball about 1 inch (25mm) in diameter.
 The ball was attached to a strip of canvas; this ensured that when the bottles dropped they fell the right way round.
 The SIP grenades would spontaneously ignite on shattering.

 Jelly were cans of incendiary jelly.
 Each cuboid can measured about 11+1/2 × 6+1/2 × 4 in and contained 1 impgal of jelly.
 A release mechanism and a fuse were provided; on ignition a fireball erupted with a radius of about 20 ft.

 Socks were long thin canvas bags of incendiary material each weighing about 6 lb.
 Socks were packed with wood wool, bound with wire and soaked in boiling paraffin wax.
 Each Outward balloon could carry three socks.
 The bundle measured about 27 × 10 × 10 in.
 When dropped, socks formed a Vshaped sausage designed to catch in the crown of a tree.
 Fuses were inserted in each end of the device and it would burn from each end for 15 minutes.
 In 1941 the Royal Navy had a stock of 10,000 such socks already fused and ready to be used and another 20,000 bodies that could be brought forward as required.